pdohara/gitinit/contents/pages/sharing-with-others.md

 ### Distributed Storage

- Git allow for more than a single repository.
+ Git allows for more than a single repository.
 There can be a central machine that everyone shares their changes with, or you can setup a machine for each team to work with.
 Then team lead decides what changes should go to the project repository and be built with all the other teams work.
 In this case a team can choose to pull changes from another team repositories (directly, not through the project server).
 Perhaps to ensure that a difficult merge is given the time required to get it right.
 There are many organizations or repositories that are possible with a DVCS.
-This also means that there are new commands used by a DVCS and that it takes some time to become accustome to how this new tool works.
+This also means that there are new commands used by a DVCS and that it takes some time to become accustom to how this new tool works.

   Before you can share with others, you need to decide where you will be sharing.
 Everything that has been done up to this point in the tutorial has happened on a single machine.
 The commits that we have been doing have been recorded to the repository on the local machine.
 The good part of this is that commits are very fast and we can do them when we do not have access to a "server".
 This means that you can commit changes at your local coffee shop, or on an airplane.
 The other side of it is that a commit does not save the information to another machine.
 To share the information and therefore back it up we need a remote to work with.
 Git needs to be able to accomplish file actions with the remote.

 ### Git Server Options

 Git offers many [options for setting up a server](http://git-scm.com/book/en/Git-on-the-Server-The-Protocols).
-As with any server technology these options can be complex and involve decitions relating to security and network performance.
-As such, I would recomend using a service like [GitHub](https://github.com/).
+As with any server technology these options can be complex and involve decisions relating to security and network performance.
+As such, I would recommend using a service like [GitHub](https://github.com/).
 This frees you from having to learn about deployment options and server setup.
 Alternately you may have a Git server that has already been setup by your employer or someone else on your team.
 Obviously in this case you will use that server.
-If you are determined to setup your own server, I recomend getting a package like [GitHub for Windows](http://windows.github.com/) or [Bonobo](http://bonobogitserver.com/).
+If you are determined to setup your own server, I recommend getting a package like [GitHub for Windows](http://windows.github.com/) or [Bonobo](http://bonobogitserver.com/).
 For these examples I will work with a file system based remote.

 ### Working with Remotes